wwchan29/20CS047/README.md

 5a.
 You can EITHER connect a real Android device to the computer by USB driver and run the 'app' on the device.
 (Need to turn on developer mode and allow USB debugging on the device)

 5b.
-OR go to [Build] -> [Build APK] to generate the APK file of this application -> then transfer the APK file to your Android device -> Install the APK and launch this application
+OR go to [Build] -> [Build APK] to generate the APK file of this application -> then transfer the APK file to your Android device -> Install the APK and launch this application.

+Method (2):

 You can also directly download the APK file of this application from the below link and install the APK file on the Android devices https://drive.google.com/file/d/1PNV8K7JWOBkfxBa1gicVSmoXJPL6NkrG/view?usp=sharing